Hlodvir Thorfinnsson

 Hlodvir was the son of the Jarl Thorfinn Torf-Einarsson and Grelod, and he became jarl after the death of his brother, Ljot, who died from wounds suffered at the Battle of Skitten Mire.

-In 959, Hlodvir married Eðnu, a descendant of Cerball mac Dúnlainge, king of Osraige, with whom he had one son, Sigurd the Stout, and at least two daughters: one who married the Hebridean chieftain Gilli, and another who married Hávarð, steward of Caithness.
+Hlodvir married Eðnu, a descendant of Cerball mac Dúnlainge, king of Osraige, with whom he had, and at least two daughters: one who married the Hebridean chieftain Gilli, and another who married Hávarð, steward of Caithness.
+He was also married to Ragnhild Eriksdotter.
+His son Sigurd the Stout is either born from Eðnu or Ragnhild.

 Hlodvir died from an illness in 988 and was succeeded by his son, Sigurd II "the Stout".
 Hlodvir was buried in Höfn, Caithness, which is believed to be Huna, Scotland.